Texas A&M vs. LSU NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

+- Texas A&M and its opponents have combined to put up more than 47 points in seven of 12 games this season.

+- LSU has combined with its opponents to score more than 47 points in six of 11 games this season.

-- The combined points per game average of the two teams, 56.9, is 10.4 points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 56.9, is 9.9 points more than Saturday's over/under.

-- These two squads combine to allow 40.4 points per game, 6.1 fewer than this contest's over/under.
+- This contest's over/under is 6.6 points above the 40.4 these two squads combine to surrender per game this season.

 Texas A&M Stats and Trends